thekalinga/books-raw/repo/india/misc/factions-and-party-politics-general-elections-in-an-assembly-constituency-in-maharashtra/00-metadata.md

 ---
-title: "Factions and Party politics: General elections in an Assembly constituency in Maharashtra"
+title: "Factions and Party politics"
+subtitle: "General elections in an Assembly constituency in Maharashtra"
-author: TODO
+author: BS Baviskar
 lang: en
-top-level-division: TODO part/chapter
-rights: © TODO
 ---

-TODO